ruwanwija/E-Commerce/README.md

 Provider - The <Provider> component makes the Redux store available to any nested components that need to access the Redux store.
 Outlet- The Outlet serves as a placeholder where the components associated with the child routes will be rendered.(ex:auth/login,auth/register)
 Main-Main component is not mandatory, but it aligns with good practices in web development, improving both user experience and code maintainability.
+Navigate - Navigate is used for redirection useLocation -  useLocation is used to access the current route's information (URL details)

+###### Props ######
+children - children is a prop that lets you pass and render any JSX or components inside the CheckAuth component

 ###### Important ######
 layout-In the create layout can re-usability in the domain(ex:auth/login,auth/register)